2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 Steel

 Now onto the steel option.
-Some of this may be a repeat of the information above.
+Some of this may be a repeat of the above.

 Weight

-As you might know or have seen, by the time you add a bigger battery, a front bumper with a winch, lights, drawers, bed racks, sliders, and full skid plates, your suspension will begin to sag.
+As you might know or have seen, by the time you add heavy mods, your suspension will begin to sag.
 That will ultimately affect your ride height and comfort.
-This will likely mean that you’ll need springs that are better suited to handle the extra weight.
-Something to think about.
+You’ll have to get better parts to compensate Something to think about.
 As you can tell, weight is a subject that you really can’t get away from.
-Weight is often one of the more important items everyone should consider.

 Strength

-If you’re someone who is super friendly with the skinny pedal or just looking to wheel your Tacoma suer hard, steel is the option for you.
+If you’re someone who is super friendly with the skinny pedal or just looking to wheel your Tacoma super hard, steel is the option for you.
 Steel skid plates can take one heck of a beating without deforming and they give you peace of mind.
-Steel is undoubtedly the choice if you’re looking for maximum protection and minimal worry.
+The best if you’re looking for maximum protection and minimal worry.

 Finally, a downside to steel is that it rusts.
 No secret there.
 Now, steel skid plates tend to be 3/16″ thick, which doesn’t rust as quickly as you might imagine.
 The key here is proper preparation and coating, whether that be a DIY project with rattle-can spray paint or a professional powder coat.
-Just be aware that steel skid plates require more maintenance or at minimum, good preparation.
-If you’re interested in painting your own metal parts, we did a detailed guide for prepping and painting raw armor.
+If you’re interested in painting your own metal parts, see our post – prepping and painting bare metal armor.

 Pros